cython/cython/docs/src/userguide/source_files_and_compilation.rst

 ============================================  =======================================================================================================================================

 -a, --annotate                                Produce a colorized HTML version of the source.
+Use ``--annotate=fullc`` to include the complete generated C/C++-code as well.

 -+, --cplus                                   Output a C++ rather than C file.